drupol/not-a-number.io/content/posts/random/2025-03-21-retrospective-2024.md

 Open sourcing encourages **better software**, more thoughtful abstractions and clearer documentation.
 While many of my colleagues are not yet familiar with building and contributing to open source, I have had the opportunity to guide some of them.
-As a result, `cas-lib` now includes support for some other PHP framework.
+As a result, `cas-lib` now includes support for other PHP frameworks.

 I also managed versioning for the PHP packages, a not so pleasant task I seriously underestimated, even with [Semantic Versioning](https://semver.org/).
 In total, we open-sourced 16 projects, something I remain genuinely proud